aldro61/kover/index.md

 ## Survey of features

+Kover currently implements two learning algorithms: 1) Set Covering Machines, 2) Classification Trees.
+Both algorithms can be trained out-of-core, i.e., without loading the entire dataset into the computer's memory.
+The implementation are fast and rely on data compression and atomic CPU instructions to accelerate computation.

+We provide tight performance guarantees on the obtained models and use them to accelerate learning through a model selection strategy called [bound selection](./doc_learning.html/#risk-bound-selection).

 A command line interface is provided.
 It consists in two main modules, [kover dataset](doc_dataset.html) and [kover learn](doc_learning.html).
 Kover dataset provides data manipulation utilities and kover learn is an interface to the machine learning algorithm.

 ## Licence